-“The Galaxy Buds are the best true wireless headphones right now.”
+“The Galaxy Buds are a valuable pair of true wireless earbuds.”

 - Six hours of battery life

 - Light, comfortable fit